thabit-ai/thabit/README.md

 - Add logs.
 - Validate the input dataset.
-- Move source to files to simplify the codebase.
-  - Move evaluators to their own files.
-Example: Similarity, Exact, Regex, HasWords, DoNotHaveWords.
-  - Unit test for all evaluators.
 - Util folder for Validating Dataset, versioning datasets.
 - Visualise adding a dataset (using UI to populate).
 - Visulaise Output (using UI).